sreekanthtakkalapalli/Cloud-Computing/README.md

-Optimising the Cloud Cost
-I wall walkthrough with Optimising cloud costs with structured approach, which is essential for businesses to ensure they maximise the value of their cloud investment while minimising unnecessary expenditures.
+I wall walkthrough with cloud strategic deployments and optimizations